-During the consultation process, the economic policy objectives of the reform were backed.
-Many participants in the consultation process support the desired strengthening of the Swiss debt capital market and the necessary exemption of domestic legal entities and foreign investors from withholding tax.
-However, there was some controversy surrounding withholding tax as a means of securing taxes due from natural persons living in Switzerland.
+controversy surrounding withholding tax as a means of securing taxes due from natural persons living in Switzerland.
 The Federal Council's proposal was deemed to be administratively burdensome by various parties, especially in the area of foreign collective investment schemes.
 These parties advocated a solution that was easier to administer.

-On 11 September 2020, the Federal Council changed its course and set out its policy.
-It decided to go ahead with the reform and to continue strengthening the Swiss debt capital market.
-In the light of the consultation process, the Federal Council has, however, decided to discontinue its backup withholding tax system in relation to interest on bonds and other collective debt financings paid to individual persons resident in Switzerland.
+On 11 September 2020 the Federal Council changed its course and set out its policy.
+It decided to go ahead with the reform and continue strengthening the Swiss debt capital market.
+However, in light of the consultation process, the Federal Council has decided to discontinue its backup withholding tax system in relation to interest on bonds and other collective debt financings paid to individual persons resident in Switzerland.
 Rather, it has requested Parliament to abolish withholding tax on interest in its entirety on bonds and suchlike (excluding bank deposits of natural persons resident in Switzerland).